Belgian Fitness Model Savannah Prez Sizzles In Booty Shorts While Roller Skating

 “Cool [winky face] [clapping hands] sounds like you got the weather on your side,” replied another fan.

-“Nice legs,” a third user chimed in, including a fire, a heart-eyed face, flexed bicep, a thumbs up and peach emoji at the end of the comment.
+“Nice legs,” a third user chimed in, including a fire, a heart-eyed face, flexed bicep, a thumbs-up, and peach emoji at the end of the comment.

 “You’re so preettttyyyy and your body [three heart-eyed face emoji] goalss,” another one added.

-When Prez is not showing off her incredible physique on her Instagram page, she shares videos and other fitness-related content.
-She recently posted a series of clip in which she focused on training her upper body, as The Inquisitr previously noted.
+When Prez is not showing off her physique on her Instagram page, she shares videos and other fitness-related content.
+She recently posted a series of clips in which she focused on training her upper body, as The Inquisitr previously noted.